Things to Do Dominican Republic: Beaches, Hotels and Tips

 Things to do in the Dominican Republic: La Romana and Altos de Chavón

-After a nine-hour flight with Air Europa, the Dominican Republic welcomes you with warmth and colour.
+After your flight the Dominican Republic welcomes you with warmth and colour.
 It is just a 45-minute drive from the airport to the first stop: La Romana.
-We stay at the jaw-dropping Casa de Campo, where every guest gets their own golf cart for the duration of the stay.
+We stay at the stunning Casa de Campo.
+Every guest gets their own golf cart for the duration of the stay.
 Yes, really.
-The estate spans 7,000 acres and includes five swimming pools, a private beach and a collection of beautifully decorated villas, rooms and suites.
-The Kardashians have stayed here too, which tells you everything you need to know about the vibe.
+The estate spans 7,000 acres.
+Five swimming pools, a private beach and beautifully decorated villas.
+Staying here is truly exclusive, offering luxury and privacy far beyond standard resorts.

 Casa de Campo | La Romana, Dominican Republic